cwoodruf/cmpt471-cwoodruf/router/readme.txt

 routing and sending.
 Arp refresh is initialized in the while loop in sr_main.c.

 The system can be tested by changing to the "router" directory and running the "sr_start.sh" script and the "sr_test.sh" script.
+Alternatively "make test" will run these scripts.
 You should be able to access the test urls on the servers while the sr_test.sh script is running.
 Test that the vns system has started by checking the log files produced by sr_start.sh before starting sr_test.sh.
 The system has been tested on long runs and seemed to be able to stay up indefinitely while under moderately